 Plan & Plumbing

 Determining the measurements and placement of your washer and dryer is a good starting point for your laundry renovation.
 Placement of your washer will be determined by where plumbing is in place or if plumbing can be moved.
 The sink will be located next to the washer to allow for water drainage.
 Relocating the taps and hose for the washing machine from the wall to under the laundry sink creates a neat and streamlined look and hides away ugly plumbing.
-Whether your washer and dryer can be stacked, as is the case with front loading machines, or if they will sit side by side is a matter of preference.
+Whether your washer and dryer can be stacked, as is the case with front loading machines, or if they will sit side by side is a matter of preference and space available.
 If space allows, having your washer and dryer sit side by side tucked under a bench top allows for a valuable folding and sorting area for doing laundry.

 The laundry is the place where most store their mops, brooms, vacuum cleaners and ironing boards, so having a long cupboard to store these items is preferable.
 Most cleaning products and chemicals are stored in the laundry so it is an advantage to have wall cupboards or shelving to keep these items out of reach from young children.
 Having a designated cupboard to house a laundry basket or a long pullout drawer with a laundry bag keeps dirty washing out of sight.

 Cabinets can be custom made to perfectly suit your laundry area and avoids the need for shelves.
-Although pretty containers and baskets set on a shelf can give a laundry a little character, wall cabinets are a better option than open shelving as they keep stored items out of sight and avoids dust collecting on items.
+Although, pretty containers and baskets set on a shelf can give a laundry a little character, wall cabinets are a better option than open shelving as they keep stored items out of sight and avoids dust collecting on items.
 Keeping everything stored away inside cabinets keeps the laundry neat and tidy.

 The size of the sink is determined largely by space available and the preference of the homeowner.
-Some prefer a large laundry sink while other require only a small sink to hand wash and soak the occasional item and benefit from a greater amount of bench space .
+Some prefer a large laundry sink while others require only a small sink to hand wash and soak the occasional item and benefit from a greater amount of bench space .
 Before starting your laundry renovation, consider what is most important to you if space is limited.

 Ventilation is imperative to avoid mould and odours.
 While most laundries contain a window or door to the outside, dryers are best if they are vented directly outside.
 If this is not an option, ensure an exhaust fan is installed to prevent moisture and humidity.